gmoulard/vdlwebsite/index.md

 Each room is equipped with a remote controlled fan.

-Wifi is available with an Orange ADSL connection.
+Wifi is available with an fiber connection.

 #### How to get there